The e-commerce world is an organic, never-ending transaction machine. And when it comes to Shopify, there are plenty of records for you to peruse!

 For example, if a customer is refunded for a product originally purchased via gift card, you can easily locate the details in this report.
 However, Shopify’s no-frills gift card report can make finding the same data a difficult task.

 By using this report, you can also find which issued gift cards have been used and the total sales from your gift cards.
-This report can be really handy during holiday seasons when you offer multiple gift cards.
+This report can be really handy during the holiday season when you offer multiple gift cards.

 Use Report Pundit to Get The Best Shopify Reports